z32kk/projects/README.md

 I will be posting some projects in this repository.

-# **ONLY USE THESE ON MACHINES YOU HAVE BEEN GRANTED PERMISSION TO DO THIS ON, SUCH AS YOUR OWN. z32kk is not liable for any illegal things caused by this repository.**
+# **I am not liable for any damages or anything illegal that takes place due to this repository.
+This is for educational purposes only.
+Only test these on devices you have permission to use.**